 Among the Committee’s priorities for the development of the 2019 Guidelines are to further investigate a replacement source for the discontinued Willis Towers Watson Annual Canadian Investment Perspectives Survey.

 About Financial Planning Standards Council

-As a professional standards-setting and certification body working in the public interest, FPSC’s purpose is to drive value and instill confidence in financial planning.
-FPSC ensures those it certifies―Certified Financial Planner® professionals and FPSC Level 1® Certificants in Financial Planning―meet appropriate standards of competence and professionalism through rigorous requirements of education, examination, experience and ethics.
-With FPSC’s formal partnership with the Institut québécois de planification financière (IQPF), which is the only organization authorized to certify Financial Planners in Québec, there are more than 23,500 Financial Planners in Canada who have met, and continue to meet, FPSC’s standards.
+A professional standards-setting and certification body working in the public interest, FPSC’s purpose is to drive value and instill confidence in financial planning.
+FPSC ensures those it certifies―CERTIFIED FINANCIAL PLANNER® professionals and FPSC Level 1® Certificants in Financial Planning―meet appropriate standards of competence and professionalism through rigorous requirements of education, examination, experience and ethics.
+There are more than 18,500 Financial Planners in Canada who have met, and continue to meet, FPSC’s standards.
 More information is available at FPSC.ca and FinancialPlanningForCanadians.ca.

 About Institut québécois de planification financière

 The Institut québécois de planification financière (IQPF) is the only organization in Quebec authorized to grant financial planning diplomas and to establish rules concerning the ongoing professional development of professional financial planners.
 Only professionals recognized by the Institut québécois de planification financière are authorized to use the title of Financial Planner (F.Pl.) in Quebec.
 The IQPF is also the only organization in the province entirely dedicated to and reserved for financial planners.
 More information is available at IQPF.org.